 Lesson: When I was launching the book, I set aside $10,000 for marketing.
 If I had a smaller budget, we would have been more successful.
 Actually, having a big budget harmed me both financially and creatively.
 We spent money wherever we thought we should without any data to backup our wild expectations.
 I was thinking I can push the book up in sales ranking by heavily advertising.
 I was everywhere and a lot of people did notice the book.
 But they did not buy it.
 On pinterest alone, half a million ad impressions were made.
 The reason was I was a no-name, first time author with a tiny platform.
 I could have used the money to produce my second and third books.
 I could have used the money to create more quality content.
 I could have used the money to hire a VA for the entire year.

-4. Design: From Blog to Book, design matters.
+4. Design: From blogs to books, Good Design matters.

 Lesson: Throughout 2014 and 2015, I constantly tweaked The Naked Soul blog.
 I was always making changes and never fully satisfied.
 Why?
 Because, I started with a poor concept and design.
 I created a book website and later tried to switch to an author website.
 It turned out to be a very expensive transition.
 I still have broken links on my website and there is a lot that we can do on the design aspect of it.